analogdevicesinc/ai8x-synthesis/README.md

 <img src="docs/residual-basic.png" alt="residual-basic" style="zoom:33%;" />

-On MAX78000/MAX78002, the element-wise addition works on “interleaved data”, i.e., each machine fetch gathers one operand.
+On MAX78000/MAX78002, the element-wise addition works on “interleaved data,” i.e., each machine fetch gathers one operand.

 In order to achieve this, a layer must be inserted that does nothing else but reformat the data into interleaved format using the `write_gap` keyword (this operation happens in parallel and is fast).